 - Added a new option, called SAVE_SPECIFIC_DISCHARGE to the Node Property Flow Package.
 When invoked, x, y, and z specific discharge components are calculated for the center of each model cell and written to the binary budget file. - For binary input of grid data, such as initial heads, the array reading utility was not reading a header record consisting of KSTP, KPER, PERTIM, TOTIM, TEXT, NLAY, NROW, NCOL.
 This meant that a binary head file written by MODFLOW could not be used as input for a subsequent simulation.
 For binary input, the array reading utility now reads a header record before reading the array values. - The NOGRB option in the discretization packages was not working.
-This option will now prevent the binary grid file from being written. - Removed the PRIVATE attribute for two methods of the discretization packages so that the program works as intended with the latest Intel Fortran release. - Switched to using a long integer for the memory manager so that memory usage is calculated correctly for large models.
+This option will now prevent the binary grid file from being written.

+- Removed the PRIVATE attribute for two methods of the discretization packages so that the program works as intended with the latest Intel Fortran release. - Switched to using a long integer for the memory manager so that memory usage is calculated correctly for large models.

-If a steady-state stress period followed a transient stress period, the storage terms written to the budget file were not being reset to zero.
+• If a steady-state stress period followed a transient stress period, the storage terms written to the budget file were not being reset to zero.
 The program now initializes these budget values to zero for steady-state periods before they are written.

 - The STATUS INACTIVE option was not working correctly for the MAW Package. - Modified the MAW connection conductance calculation so that a linear relation between the water level in a cell and saturation is used for the standard formulation.
-In the previous version, the same quadratic saturation function was being used for the standard and Newton-Raphson formulation to calculate the MAW connection conductance.

-Modified the MAW package so that the well bottom (BOTTOM) is reset to the cell bottom in the lowermost GWF cell connection in cases where the specified well bottom is above the bottom of this GWF cell.
+In the previous version, the same quadratic saturation function was being used for the standard and Newton-Raphson formulation to calculate the MAW connection conductance. - Modified the MAW Package so that the top and bottom of the screen for a connection are reset to the top and bottom of the cell, respectively, for SPECIFIED, THEIM, SKIN, and CUMULATIVE conductance equations (CONDEQN).
+Also, the program will now terminate with an error if a MAW well using SPECIFIED, THEIM, SKIN, or CUMULATIVE conductance equations has more than one connection to a single GWF cell. - Modified the MAW package so that the well bottom (BOTTOM) is reset to the cell bottom in the lowermost GWF cell connection in cases where the specified well bottom is above the bottom of this GWF cell.

-- Prior to applying pseudo transient continuation terms, the Iterative Model Solution confirms that the L2-norm exceeds the previous L2-norm.
+Prior to applying pseudo transient continuation terms, the Iterative Model Solution confirms that the L2norm exceeds the previous L2-norm.
 If it doesn't then pseudo transient continuation is turned off.
-This fixes a rare situation in which convergence could not be achieved for consecutive steady state solutions with the same or similar answers. - Version mf6.0.1-Sep 28, 2017
+This fixes a rare situation in which convergence could not be achieved for consecutive steady state solutions with the same or similar answers.

+Version mf6.0.1-Sep 28, 2017